GREEKC/hackathon-marseille/project_descriptions/multiomics-integration-TFTG-inference/README.md

 Transcription regulation is a complex process that involves the interaction of many regulatory layers.
 Different types of omics data let us peak into these different layers, but none of them gives us a complete view of the whole panorama.
 Integration of these different layers can potentially get us closer to viewing the bigger picture, where more complex hypotheses can be built and tested.
 Of course, the experimental setup is as important as the analysis framework.
 By designing experiments that allow us to finely activate a Transcription Factor followed by the assessment of the changes in all the known regulatory layers, we can potentially get an idea of the genes that are regulated by the affected Transcription Factor.

-Thus, the motivation of this project is to define a workflow going from the Wet lab to the Dry lab that will allow us to study the potential Target Genes of a specific Transcription Factor given a specific Biological context such as genome 3D organisation (Hi-C), chromatin marks (histone ChIP-seq), DNA accessibility (ATAC-seq), Transcription dynamics (RNA-seq) and Transcription Factor Binding events (Transcription Factor ChIP-seq).
+Thus, the motivation of this project is to design a workflow going from the Wet lab to the Dry lab that will allow us to study the potential Target Genes of a Transcription Factor given a specific Biological context such as genome 3D organisation (Hi-C), chromatin marks (histone ChIP-seq), DNA accessibility (ATAC-seq), Transcription dynamics (RNA-seq) and Transcription Factor Binding events (Transcription Factor ChIP-seq).

-### Interoperability issues

 ## Mobilized resources

 The table below provides the URL of each resource mobilised by the workflow, and indicates their API if available:

 | Resource name | Data types |  URL | Access mode in the workflow |
 |-----------------|----------------|----------------|-------------------|